appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 ### 2. Update Packages

 Although it's rare, update may have new packages or package updates.
-Those are the tools that self-hosted appcircle depends on.
-So they should be kept up-to-date same as appcircle server.
+Those are the tools that self-hosted Appcircle depends on.
+So they should be kept up-to-date same as Appcircle server.

 :::caution